No. 11 Squadron RAF: Between the wars (1918–1938)

-World War II
+Second World War (1939–1945)

+No. 11 Squadron received Bristol Blenheim Mk.I monoplane bombers in July 1939, moving to Singapore the next month, just before the outbreak of the Second World War in Europe.

-In April 1940 the squadron moved to India, and was briefly based at Karachi before it was ordered to transfer to Aden due to the increasing likelihood of war with Italy.
+In April 1940, the squadron moved to India, and was briefly based at Karachi before it was transferred to Aden due to the increasing likelihood of war with Italy.
 The first of the squadron's Blenheims reached Aden on 19 June 1940, nine days after Italy declared war on Britain, and flew its first combat mission of the war on 19 June.
 The squadron was heavily engaged in the early months of the Eastern Africa campaign, attacking Italian targets in Italian East Africa.
-In December 1940, the squadron was ordered to move to Egypt to support the upcoming British offensive in the Western Desert, Operation Compass, with the squadron being based at Helwan, near Cairo, with a forward detachment at Fuka to support the offensive.
+In December 1940, the squadron moved to Egypt to support the upcoming British offensive in the Western Desert, known as Operation Compass, with the squadron being based at Helwan, near Cairo, with a forward detachment at Fuka to support the offensive.

-In January 1941 the squadron was ordered to reinforce the Royal Air Force squadrons in Greece, fighting in the Greek Campaign against the Italians, partly re-equipping with newer Blenheim IVs from 39 Squadron before leaving for Greece, arriving at Larissa on 28 January.
-On the night of 28 February/1 March 1941, Larissa was hit by a powerful earthquake, badly damaging both the airfield and the town.
+In January 1941, the squadron reinforced the RAF squadrons in Greece, fighting in the Greek Campaign against the Italians, partly re-equipping with newer the Blenheim Mk.IV from No. 39 Squadron before leaving for Greece, arriving at Larissa on 28 January.
+On the night of 28 February and 1 March 1941, Larissa was hit by a powerful earthquake, badly damaging both the airfield and the town.
 Personnel of the Larissa-based squadrons spent the rest of the night rescuing people trapped in collapsed buildings.
-In March, 11 Squadron joined the newly-established 'E' (Eastern) Wing for operations over Thessaliniki.
+In March, the squadron joined the newly-established 'E' (Eastern) Wing for operations over Thessaliniki.
 On 6 April 1941, Germany launched an invasion of Yugoslavia and Greece.
-11 Squadron's Blenheims were employed on attacks on columns of German troops in Yugoslavia, but by 16 April, the squadron was ordered to withdraw from Almyros to Acharnes to avoid the German advance.
+The squadron's Blenheims were employed on attacks on columns of German troops in Yugoslavia, but by 16 April, to avoid the German advance the squadron withdrew from Almyros to Acharnes.
 The few surviving aircraft and crews were evacuated to Crete and then to Egypt. and from there on to Aqir, Palestine where the squadron rebuilt its strength, becoming operational again on 28 May 1941.